aiman-al-masoud/deixiscript/src/transpile/README.md

 * ambiguity of articles (refering to new or old entity)
 * ambiguity of the natlang parse tree itself (multiple possible parse trees)
 * side-effectish sentence with a disjunction (what action should be executed?)
+* ambiguity of referring to individual thing or to concept.

 Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to: